Wylderfan/nvim/README.md

 2. **Language servers not working**: Run `:Mason` and check if servers are installed
 3. **Telescope errors**: Ensure ripgrep is installed
 4. **Clangd not found**: Check the clangd path in `lua/lsp/init.lua` matches your installation
+5. **Autopairs not working**: The configuration includes error handling for autopairs - if the plugin fails to load, completion will still work without auto-pairing

 ### Platform-Specific Notes